shift-js/shift-js/README.md

 grunt testEndToEnd
 ```

 Each Swift language feature should have corresponding lexer, parser, generator, and end to end tests.
+Please be sure to test your code before making a pull request and to include any new tests when appropriate.

 ### Contributing